Parth/openmixer/README.md

 ### Frontend

-The frontend is essentially setup like this:
+The frontend is made up of 3 react components `App`, `NewTx`, and `TxStatus` which are logically laid out like this:
 ```
 <App>
 	<NewTx txDone={callback} />